 - Keep your hands busy.
 Wash your car.
 Draw.
 Do a puzzle.
 Build a birdhouse.

 - Delay.
 The urge to smoke lasts only 3 to 5 minutes.

 Individual, group, and telephone counseling can help keep you on track.
 Ask your healthcare provider for more information about resources available to you.

 After you quit, you may feel irritable and stressed.
 Try taking a warm bath or shower.
 Listen to music.
 Try yoga or meditate.
 Call friends or talk with a professional.

 Exercise helps your body and mind feel better.
 There are many ways to be more active.
 Find something you enjoy doing.
 See if a friend will join you for a walk or a bike ride.

 You may feel tired but have trouble falling asleep.
 Try to relax before bed.
 Do a few stretching exercises.
 Read for a while.
-Also, avoid caffeine for a few hours before bedtime.
+Also, avoid caffeine for at least a few hours before bedtime.

-There are a number of products that can help you quit smoking.
+There are a number of products that can help you quit smoking including medications and nicotine replacement products.
 They are available over the counter or by prescription.
 Ask your healthcare provider if any of these could help you quit smoking.